-Professional intermediaries are engaged to identify a diverse range of potential candidates for appointment as Directors based on the identified criteria.
+Professional intermediaries are engaged, on an as required basis, to identify a diverse range of potential candidates for appointment as Directors based on the identified criteria.

 The Board Performance and Renewal Committee assesses the skills, experience and personal qualities of these candidates.
 It also takes into consideration other attributes, including diversity, to ensure that any appointment decisions adequately reflect the environment in which the Group operates.
-Information on the Group's diversity strategy more generally can also be found in the Corporate Responsibility section of the 2015 Annual Report on pages 32 to 35.
+Information on the Group's diversity strategy more generally can also be found in the Corporate Responsibility section of the 2016 Annual Report on pages 33 to 37.

 Appropriate checks are undertaken prior to appointing a person and recommending that person for election as a Director.
 These include checks as to the person's character, experience, education, criminal record and bankruptcy history.
 As a Director is a responsible person under the applicable Australian Prudential Regulation Authority (APRA) Prudential Standard background checks as to fitness and propriety are carried out before a person is appointed to the Board.
+The Group has a Board approved "Fit and Proper" Policy.

 Candidates who are considered suitable for appointment as Directors by the Board Performance and Renewal Committee are then recommended for decision by the Board and, if appointed, stand for election at the next AGM, in accordance with the Constitution.
-The Bank includes in the Notice of Meeting for the AGM all material information known to the Bank which is relevant to a decision whether or not to elect or re-elect a Director.
+The Bank includes in the AGM Notice of Meeting all material information known to the Bank which is relevant to a decision whether or not to elect or re-elect a Director.